 3. Not Actual (N)

-This means that the reading on the odometer is not the actual mileage because the distance the vehicle has traveled is not known This reading cannot be relied on because it doesn’t reflect the actual mileage.
+This means that the reading on the odometer is not the actual mileage because the distance the vehicle has traveled is not known.
+This reading doesn’t reflect the actual mileage.
 The title will have “Not Actual” in the odometer reading and this affects the resale value of the vehicle.

 Not knowing the vehicle’s actual mileage could be because the odometer has a malfunction or was replaced.
 It could also mean that the vehicle’s owner has no knowledge of the vehicle’s mileage.